-Syncrude is one of the largest operators in Canada’s oil sands industry, with an over 55-year history of innovation.
-Based in Fort McMurray, Alberta, and with a large research and development facility in Edmonton, Syncrude is known for pioneering many of the processes used in the industry, including an expanding suite of technologies to improve environmental and economic performance.
+Syncrude is one of the largest operations in Canada’s oil sands industry, with an over 55-year history of innovation.
+Based in Fort McMurray, Alberta, and with a large research and development facility in Edmonton, Syncrude is a joint venture operated by Suncor and is known for pioneering many of the processes used in the industry, including an expanding suite of technologies to improve environmental and future economic performance.

 How we produce oil